FZJ-INM1-BDA/siibra-explorer/plugin_api.md

 })()
 ```

-Note: *window.nehubaViewer* and *window.viewer* can become destroyed / return null (e.g., before the user select any template).
+Note: *window.nehubaViewer* and *window.viewer* can be destroyed / return null (e.g., before the user select any template).
 Any subscriptions/event listeners tied to them can be lost.
-As a result, if your plugin relies on interacting with these two APIs, use *try catch* block, and listen to the appropriate events when they are destroyed and reattach your listeners appropriately.
+As a result, if your plugin relies on interacting with these two APIs, use them in a *try catch* block, and listen to the appropriate events when they are destroyed and reattach your listeners appropriately.

 ---
 APIs